abinit/abinit/doc/tutorial/gwr_intro.md

 The cutoff energy for the polarizability is given by [[ecuteps]] while [[ecutsigx]] defines the number of g-vectors for the exchange part of the self-energy.

-Note that GWR needs the GS density produced during the GS run.
+Note that GWR also needs the GS density produced by a previous GS SCF run.
-This file can be read via [[getden_filepath]] (recommended) or, alternatively with [[getden]] when using the multi dataset mode.
+This file can be read via [[getden_filepath]] (recommended) or, alternatively with [[getden]] in multi dataset mode.

 \begin{equation}
 \chi(\rr,\RR', t) = G(\rr,\RR', i\tau) G^*(\rr,\RR', -i\tau)